What Makes a Song Feel Finished — Dominant Motion (V→I)

 - The tritone (between the 3rd and 7th of V7) — an unstable interval that wants to resolve inward

-When V moves to I, both of these tensions resolve simultaneously.
-That’s why the V7→I resolution is so satisfying — it’s not one tension resolving, it’s two at once.
+When V moves to I, both tensions resolve at the same instant.
+That’s why V7→I is so satisfying: it isn’t one tension resolving, it’s two at once.

 Basic Dominant Motion: G→C in C Major